 The biggest customer for medical equipment and pharmaceutical products in Serbia is the National Health Insurance Fund.
 Compared to other countries in the region, Serbia has a relatively high healthcare expenditure ratio of 10 percent of GDP.

 Serbia’s healthcare system is financed by compulsory health insurance contributions comprising 10.3 percent of payroll taxes.
-The public system provides access to health services for the entire population, but is burdened with long waiting times for specific services and interventions.
-This in turn invites nepotism and corruption as a way of service rationing.
+The public system provides access to health services for the entire population, but is burdened with long waiting times for specific services and interventions, which often invites nepotism and corruption.
 A majority of hospitals are public (state-owned).

-The private part of the healthcare market is easily accessible, quick and efficient.
-Though it is inexpensive by international standards, it is not always affordable for the majority of the population.
+The private part of the healthcare market is easily accessible, quick, and efficient.
+Though inexpensive by international standards, it is not always affordable for majority of the population.
 Serbia’s private health insurance market had been underdeveloped for some time, with private-sector practices operating mostly on an out-of-pocket basis outside of insurance networks.
-The private sector is growing, however, including major chains like BelMedic, MediGroup, a range of smaller and specialty clinics, as well as laboratory and diagnostic services, growing both with out-of-pocket services and expanding private health insurance options.
+The private sector is growing however, including major chains BelMedic, MediGroup, and Euromedic; a range of smaller and specialty clinics, as well as laboratory and diagnostic services, growing both with out-of-pocket services and expanding private health insurance options.

 Though Serbia has adopted most European regulations, the CE mark has not yet been recognized, so medical products from the EU must pass the marketing authorization process, which is a simpler procedure than the one for products without the CE mark.
 Companies often express concern regarding delays in registering medical devices.